notTypecast/ctengine/README.md

 The function's return type should be `void*`.
 It should only take one argument of type `void*`.
 At the beginning of the function, by using `args_get_drawer` and `args_get_queue` and passing to them the function's argument, the `Drawer` and `Queue` can be saved.

 First, the function will require the display size.
 To get it, the function `display_get_size` can be called, passing `drawer->display` as an argument (where `drawer` refers to the Drawer).
-That function returns an `int *` which the game loop function should make sure to free once it is finished.
+That function returns an `int *` which the game loop function should make sure to free once finished.

 Once inside the actual loop, the function should call `queue_empty` on the queue to check for new key press events.
 If there are any, `queue_get` should be used to read their corresponding values and handle them accordingly.
 The game logic should follow.

 The final part of the loop should handle drawing to the screen.
 At first, `display_clear` should be called on the Display.
 After that, the function `display_set` can be used to set a character at a position.
-For instance, `display_set(drawer->display, 0, 0, 'x')` will set the first character of the first row to "x".
+For instance, `display_set(drawer->display, 0, 0, "x")` will set the first character of the first row to "x".
 Finally, `drawer_draw_display` should be called, passing the Drawer as an argument.

 After the loop, the function should return 0.

+#### Drawing to the Display
+As shown above, using the Drawer's internal Display, specified positions on the screen can be changed to display any character.
+The maximum character size chosen is `CELLBYTES` (default 4), enough to fit any UTF-8 character.
+It must be noted, however, that this allows the user to pass multiple characters to one cell (for instance, `display_set(drawer->display, 0, 0, "abcd")`.
+This must never be done, as it will prevent the Display from displaying properly on the terminal screen.
+The additional bytes are reserved for characters that, visually, require only a single cell, but which require more than a single byte to be represented (for example, the ■ (square) character).

+If a character is exactly `CELLBYTES` bytes long, the function `display_set_exact` can be used in place of `display_set`.
+The former is more efficient, seeing as it performs no additional checks for character length.
+It can even be used with characters that are less than `CELLBYTES` bytes, as long as those characters are part of a `char` array that is padded with as many `\0` characters as required to be `CELLBYTES` in size.

 ### Documentation